AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-adaptive-form-aem-sites.md

     * **Thankyou Message**: Brief confirmation or acknowledgment that is displayed on the screen after successfully submitting a form.
     * **Thankyou Page**:  Browse and select the page to display after successfully submitting a form.

 * **Use Page Language**: Use local of the AEM Sites page instead locale of Adaptive Form.
 * **Set Focus on Form**: Select to set the focus on the first field of the Adaptive Form.
 * **Theme**: Select a theme that defines styling for components of your Adaptive Form.
 Styling includes appearance properties such as font style, background color, dimensions, and alignment.
 * **Form covers entire width of the frame**:
 An inline frame (iframe) is an HTML element that loads an Adaptive Form to an AEM Sites page.

     * If the **[!UICONTROL Form covers entire width of the frame]** checkbox is checked, an Adaptive Form occupies the full width of the container in which it is placed.
 In this case, an iframe is not used to render the form.
 The layout and design of an Adaptive Form adapt to span the entire width of the container, making it responsive and capable of adjusting to different screen sizes.
+This option allows to embed multiple Adaptive Forms within an AEM Sites page.

+        >[!NOTE]
+        >
+        > To embed multiple forms in an AEM Sites page, select **[!UICONTROL Form covers entire width of the frame]** checkbox.

     * If the **[!UICONTROL Form covers entire width of the frame]** checkbox is not checked, an Adaptive Form does not cover the entire width of the container.
 Instead, an iframe is used to render the form, which cannot be extended beyond a specific width.
-This approach is useful when thane Adaptive Form has definite boundaries and needs to coexist with other AEM components next to it within the container.
+This approach is useful when an Adaptive Form has definite boundaries and needs to coexist with other AEM components next to it within the container.
+If this option is not checked, it allows only one Adaptive Forms in AEM Sites page to embed without an iframe.

+        >[!NOTE]
+        >
+        > AEM Sites page supports only one Adaptive Form to exist without an iframe.
+In order to add more Adaptive Forms using  the **[!UICONTROL Adaptive Forms - Embed]** component, you have to select **[!UICONTROL Form covers entire width of the frame]** option.

 * **Height**: Specify the height of the container.
 Leave it blank to automatically resize the container.
 * **CSS Client library**: Specify path to a CSS client library.